 Madrid Summer Law Institute Arrival

-You should plan to arrive in Madrid on or before Saturday, June 2.
+You should plan to arrive in Madrid two to three days prior to the start of the program.
 We recommend that you arrange your housing beforehand so that you have a place to stay right when you arrive.

 Remember that you will need some time to adapt to the time difference in Madrid.
 It is nine hours later than the west coast of the United States, eight hours later than Albuquerque, seven hours later than Chicago, and six hours later than Washington, D.C.
 Everyone is different, of course, but we have found that it is best to force yourself to stay awake all day on the day that you arrive in Madrid to adapt as quickly as possible to the time difference.